 Don’t be afraid to ask people to repeat what they are saying or to speak more clearly when they speak to you.
 You ideally want the person to speak to you in a slow, clear voice that is slightly raised in volume (not yelling as this distorts the speech signal).
 It is ideal that you start the conversation by telling family/friends this upfront such as ‘I’m having a bit of difficulty hearing today (or I’m feeling a little tired) would you mind please speaking a little slower/ louder so I can hear you better?’.
 Doing this from the get-go avoids any frustration or embarrassment from both parties and while this can be hard to do at the start you will find this gets easier the more you do it and people are generally very good at modifying their speech once you ask them to do this.

 Good lighting (not too bright or dull) is one thing that people often neglect but it is actually very important so that we can see each other’s faces clearly when trying to have a conversation.
-Ideally, you always want to be within 1-2 metres (or ideally closer if possible) of the speaker as well to help you hear better.
+Ideally, you always want to be within 1-2 metres of the speaker as well to help you hear better.
 Don’t be afraid to tell loved ones to ensure that they don’t speak to you from another room and that they come close to you when they want to tell you something or have a conversation.

-Don’t let your hearing aids sit in the drawer – they were designed to be worn!
+Our final hearing tip is an easy one, don’t let your hearing aids sit in the drawer – they were designed to be worn!
 Hearing devices can also be adjusted to work better in noise and newer technological advancements mean that hearing aids continue to get better in their ability to process speech in noise.
 Hearing aids can be very helpful in social situations so remember to wear them.
 If you haven’t used them for a while or find they aren’t working well for you in certain situations (or if you have never used hearing aids) remember hearing aids can be adjusted to suit your needs.
 So, don’t suffer in silence – go see an accredited audiologist who can work with you to reach your full hearing potential.